jblowe/RE/RE8.2/README.md

 **Usage**
 * Notation for contexts
 When specifying contexts, the # sign defines the end of a word, while $ specifies the beginning of a word.
 None means everything matches.

+**Using the graphical interface**
+You must have PyGObject and GTK installed.

+To work on the table of correspondences, save before clicking on batch upstream to update the results.